amalto/platform6-ui-components/components/select-text/README.md

 # SelectText

-Select and text input used in Platform 6.
+Select combined with a text input used in Platform 6.

 ## Install
 To install the SelectText component run: